jamoy/d3hiring/README.md

 - make sure you modify `MYSQL_HOST` to point to the correct `HOST`, else the service won't know where the database is.

+### Authorization

+1. Before running requests, make sure you go to `/api/authorize` and get your token.
+2. Add the `token` into your Authorization header as `Authorization: Bearer ${token}`
+3. Run all subsequent requests using the above

 ### Testing

 Tests are located in the [`test`](test) directory